-Zhu has published more than 50 research articles on topics such as financial crisis and government-sponsored enterprises, mortgage refinance and modification, mortgage default and prepayment, housing affordability and credit availability, and affordable housing and access to homeownership.
-Her research has been published in leading real estate and finance journals, such as Real Estate Economics and the Journal of Real Estate Finance and Economics.
-She has presented her research at major real estate and a minor in economics from the University of Wisconsin–Madison.
+Zhu has published more than 50 research articles on topics such as financial crisis and GSEs, mortgage refinance and modification, mortgage default and prepayment, housing affordability and credit availability, and affordable housing and access to homeownership.
+Her research has been published in leading real estate and finance academic and professional journals such as Real Estate Economics, the Journal of Real Estate Finance and Economics, and the Housing Policy Debate.
+Zhu holds a PhD in real estate and a minor in economics from the University of Wisconsin–Madison.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.